chef-boneyard/chef-web-docs-2016/chef_master/source/resource_scm.rst

 scm
 =====================================================

+A `resource <http://docs.opscode.com/resource.html>`_ is a key part of a `recipe <http://docs.opscode.com/essentials_cookbook_recipes.html>`_ that defines the actions that can be taken against a piece of the system.
+These actions are identified during each `Chef run <http://docs.opscode.com/essentials_nodes_chef_run.html>`_ as the resource collection is compiled.
+Once identified, each resource (in turn) is mapped to a provider, which then configures each piece of the system.

 .. include:: ../../includes_resources/includes_resource_scm.rst

 This resource is the base resource for two other commonly-used resources: |resource scm subversion| and |resource scm git|.
 While it is possible to use the |resource scm| resource to access content stored in either |github| or |svn|, the recommendation is to use the |resource scm subversion| resource with |svn| and to use the |resource scm git| resource with |git|.
 For more information, see the following topics: